 In some cases, the TVR spring must pick up a certain load at a certain displacement and to drop off the load before completely resetting.
 In these cases, the TVR spring works against a biasing spring as well as a constant load.
 This situation is schematically shown in Figure 8.
 Again, a Ni-Ti TVR compression spring works against a steel biasing spring.
 At temperatures below the transition temperature, the TVR spring is completely compressed by the biasing spring (A).
-Upon heating above the transition temperature, the TVR spring overcomes the biasing force and expands along A-B. At B it picks up the constant load and lifts it until it reaches C.
+Upon heating above the transition temperature, the TVR spring is above the transition temperature, the TVR spring is completely compressed by the biasing force and expands along A-B. At B it picks up the constant load and lifts it until it reaches C.